sentrysoftware/metricshub/metricshub-doc/src/site/markdown/getting-started-windows.md

 ### Configure localhost monitoring

-You can configure the monitoring of your localhost through WMI by setting the `resources` section as follows:
+Set the `resources` section as follows to monitor your localhost through WMI:

 ```yaml
 resources: